jamiebones/crowd_funding_subgraph/Readme.md

 This is a subgraph for the Crowdfunding Smart Contract deployed to the Rootstock network.
 The smart contract is found [here](https://github.com/jamiebones/crowd_funding_begi_begi).

-The sub graph index different log events from the smart contract
+The sub graph index different log events from the smart contract.
+The subgraph provides functionality of extracting data from Arweave, fulltext search of entities and indexing logs from proxy contracts using templates.

 ## Installation